 The purpose of the Community Presenter Touring Grant is to extend the reach of professional productions to smaller towns and remote communities in NSW that do not have a professional performing arts venue, by providing funds towards the performance fee of touring productions.

-The Grant supports the presentation of professional, NSW-based productions in community-run venues in regional NSW.
+The Grant supports the presentation of professional, NSW-based productions to non-professional venues in regional NSW.
 Funds for this Grant have been made available by Arts NSW on behalf of the NSW Government.
 This is a three-year initiative.

 Grant funds can be used to support up to 50% of the performance/delivery fee of a touring production.
 Applicants can apply for: